tsilifis/quinoa/README.md

-# quinoa: Quadratures for Integration Numerics and Optimal Adaptivity
+# QuINOA: Quadratures for Integration Numerics and Optimal Adaptivity
 A Python module for Bayesian Quadrature